Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx Firmware

 Who's at risk

-Water utilities, municipalities, and industrial facilities operating FL SWITCH 2xxx series managed switches and FL NAT network address translation devices.
-Any organization relying on these switches for process network connectivity, SCADA communication, or industrial control system connectivity should prioritize patching.
+Manufacturing facilities, water treatment plants, electric utilities, and other industrial operations using Phoenix Contact FL SWITCH 2xxx series managed switches for network infrastructure.
+Any facility relying on these switches for network connectivity between control systems, PLCs, and remote I/O devices should prioritize patching.

 How it could be exploited